 Short Program for Professionals

-A one-week program designed for scientists, engineers, and photographers.
+A one-week program for scientists, engineers, and photographers in high-speed photography.

-Corridor Lab is located in Building 4 on the fourth floor, Strobe Alley.
+Corridor Lab is a series of interactive exhibits located in Building 4 on the fourth floor, Strobe Alley.